dops-at/leaflet-velocity/README.md

   // CUSTOM COLOR MAPPING (NEW)
   customColorMap: null, // array of color strings for custom color mapping (same format as colorScale)

+  // PARTICLE COLOR OPTIONS (NEW)
+  particleColor: 'default',       // particle coloring mode: 'velocity', 'default', or specific color string (e.g. '#ff0000')

+  // VIEWPORT-ONLY OPTIONS (NEW)
+  viewportOnly: false,            // if true, only display data in current map viewport (improves performance)
+  autoUpdateOnMove: true,         // if true and viewportOnly is enabled, automatically update on map pan/zoom

   // optional pane to add the layer, will be created if doesn't exist
   // leaflet v1+ only (falls back to overlayPane for < v1)
   paneName: "overlayPane",